Oaxaca City: Surrounding towns

-A number of small towns surround the main city and are closely linked economically and culturally with the main city.
-Some of these towns are known for producing certain crafts that are identified with the three central valleys of Oaxaca.
-In these towns one can see the workshops and the crafts being produced in the traditional manner although most of these towns' products are sold in the main city.
+Several small towns surround the main city and are closely linked to it economically and culturally.
+Some of these towns are known for producing crafts associated with the three central valleys of Oaxaca.
+In these towns, one can see workshops producing traditional crafts, although most of their products are sold in the main city.
 Santa María Atzompa produces glazed, glass-inlaid pottery of green, while San Antonio Arrazola and San Martín Tilcajete make alebrijes, small painted wooden figures.
 San Bartolo Coyotepec is known for its barro negro pottery, and Teotitlán del Valle works with wool to make tapestry and rugs.
 These rugs are known for their colors and geometric designs, made traditionally with natural dyes; a wild marigold, pericon, that grows in the nearby mountains gives a gold yellow, cochineal, a native insect, gives reds and indigo, raised in the hotter regions of the state gives blues.

 In addition, Oaxaca city and surrounding towns have market days, where one can visit the tianguis (open-air markets) set up for that day.
 There are markets on each day of the week.
 Monday in Miahuatlán is for buying daily staples, and Tuesday, in Ayoquezco is noted for wood furniture.
 On Wednesday, people head to Etla and Zimatlán for dairy products, especially cheese.
 Thursday is reserved for the two largest tianguis in Ejutla and Villa de Zaachila.
-On Friday, in Coyotepec, Jalietza and Ocotlán cotton textiles, embroidered blouses, corn-husk flowers and glazed pottery from Atzompa are sold.
-Saturday is reserved for the main city of Oaxaca, and to finish, on Sunday mezcal is sold in Tlacolula.
+On Friday, in Coyotepec, Jalietza and Ocotlán cotton textiles, embroidered blouses, corn-husk flowers, and glazed pottery from Atzompa are sold.
+Saturday is reserved for the main city of Oaxaca, and to finish, on Sunday, mezcal is sold in Tlacolula.